 Can I stay extra nights before and after my vacation?

 If you'd like to add extra hotel nights, we will try to make arrangements for you at our contracted rates.
 Rates are per person, per night, and include a room with private bath, breakfast, service charges and taxes.
-Extra hotel nights are only available immediately prior to or after your vacation and are not available on some cruise-only vacations.
+Extra hotel nights are only available immediately prior to or after your vacation and are not available on some cruise-only vacations or in some cities.
 If your vacation includes a hotel stay, every effort will be made to reserve extra nights at the hotel where your vacation stays.
 If space at the hotel is not available, alternative accommodations will be reserved at a hotel of equivalent standard.
 When this is the case, the transfer to and from the included hotel is at our expense.
 During particularly busy periods, hotel space in certain cities can become so limited that we may be unable to sell extra nights.